korningf/git-pass/README.md

 # Motivation

+Many corporate and instituional environments restrict allowed software.

+often to the frustration of Cloud Operators, Itergators, and Developers.

+But cloudops and devops need to secure their machines and drive automation.

+.

+GitPass is for those cases, where a full Cygwin POSIX is not sanctioned,

+Where only gitbash is allowed, where there is no PacMan package manager,

+and where we definitely do not have GNU automtools and GCC GLIBC toolchain.

+.

+Ideally we want a simple portable POSIX command that works on all platforms.

 Pass is designed for portability and simplicity, it is almost 100% bash;

 All it requires is a POSIX BASH shell with SSH, SSL, GPG, Git, and Tree.

 .

-Though password-store is a bash .sh script, it installs via a Makefile.
+Though password-store is a 100% bash .sh script, it installs via a Makefile.

+Now Gnu Make will not present on corporate environment without a toolchain,

-Now Make is not always present, and the .sh script is broken for gitbash.
+and the platform.sh script was broken for gitbash (an easy fix to mingw64).

-I've patched it to work on gitbash (it will probably work on the others).
+I've patched it to work on gitbash (it should work on MSys and the others).

 .

 #  Abstract

+The design of pass follows the UNIX / POSIX of composable simple commands.

+It attempts to decouple dependencies, and do only one thing, and do it well.

+.

 This workflow is entirely based on portable, simple POSIX command-line.